stofolus/pnr-scanner/README.md

 ### Often

 If you intend to run this package more than once I suggest you install it globally since this will be alot faster.
-The downside to this is that you have to update it yourself
+The downside to this is that you will have to update it yourself

 ```
 $ npm install --global pnr-scanner